-- While the caramel is simmering (be sure to continue stirring every few minutes), mix together the ground almonds, ground walnuts, cinnamon, salt, and coconut butter.
-Sprinkle nut mixture into a parchment-lined 8x8 baking pan.
+- While the caramel is simmering (be sure to continue stirring every few minutes), mix together the almond flour, cinnamon, salt, and coconut butter.
+Sprinkle the crust mixture into the prepared baking pan.
 Using your fingers or a spatula, press the mixture down in an even layer, covering the bottom of the baking dish.

 - Sprinkle the chocolate chips, chopped nuts, and coconut flakes evenly over the crust.
-Pour the sweetened coconut milk over everything.
-Bake at 350F for 25-30 minutes, until lightly browned.
+Pour the sweetened coconut milk evenly over everything.
+Bake for 25-30 minutes, until lightly browned.

 Recipe adapted from She Cooks, She Cleans